-If as of the Record Date your shares were registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, LLC, then you are a stockholder of record.
+If as of the Record Date your shares were registered directly in your name with our transfer agent, Equiniti Trust Company, LLC, then you are a stockholder of record.
 As a stockholder of record, you may vote in any of the following ways:

 - To vote via the Internet prior to the Annual Meeting, go to www.proxypush.com/SANA.
 You will be asked to provide your control number from the Notice or, if you are receiving a printed copy of our Proxy Materials, from the printed proxy card.
-Your vote must be received by 8:59 p.m., Pacific Time, on June 7, 2023 to be counted. - To vote by telephone prior to the Annual Meeting, dial toll-free 866-648-8136 using a touch-tone phone and follow the recorded instructions.
+Your vote must be received by 8:59 p.m., Pacific Time, on June 5, 2024 to be counted. - To vote by telephone prior to the Annual Meeting, dial toll-free 866-648-8136 and follow the recorded instructions.
 You will be asked to provide your control number from the Notice or, if you are receiving a printed copy of our Proxy Materials, from the printed proxy card.
-Your vote must be received by 8:59 p.m., Pacific Time, on June 7, 2023 to be counted. - To vote by mail using the printed proxy card delivered to you if you are receiving a printed copy of our Proxy Materials, complete, sign, and date the printed proxy card and promptly return it in the envelope provided.
-If we receive your signed proxy card by 2:00 p.m., Pacific Time, on June 7, 2023, the designated proxy holders will vote your shares as you direct. - To vote during the Annual Meeting, register to attend the Annual Meeting as described above and submit your vote via the Internet or by telephone, as described above, at any time prior to the closing of the polls during the Annual Meeting.
+Your vote must be received by 8:59 p.m., Pacific Time, on June 5, 2024 to be counted. - To vote by mail using the printed proxy card delivered to you if you are receiving a printed copy of our Proxy Materials, complete, sign, and date the printed proxy card and promptly return it in the envelope provided.
+If we receive your signed proxy card by 2:00 p.m., Pacific Time, on June 5, 2024, the designated proxy holders will vote your shares as you direct. - To vote during the Annual Meeting, register to attend the Annual Meeting as described above and submit your vote via the Internet or by telephone, as described above, at any time prior to the closing of the polls during the Annual Meeting.

-Whether or not you plan to attend the Annual Meeting, we urge you to vote via the Internet, by telephone, or, if you are receiving a printed copy of our Proxy Materials, by mail, as instructed above, to ensure your vote is counted.
+Whether or not you plan to attend the Annual Meeting, we urge you to vote via the Internet, by telephone, or, if you are receiving a printed copy of our Proxy Materials, by mail, as instructed above to ensure your vote is counted.
 You may still attend and vote during the Annual Meeting even if you have already voted prior to the Annual Meeting.

-If you are receiving a printed copy of our Proxy Materials, and you sign the enclosed proxy card but do not make specific choices, the persons named in your proxy will vote your shares "For" all nominees in Proposal 1 and "For" Proposal 2, as set forth above and in the Notice of 2023 Annual Meeting of Stockholders.
-If any other matter is presented, the persons named in the proxy will vote as recommended by our Board or, if our Board does not make a recommendation, in their own discretion based on the company's and our stockholders' best interests.
-As of the date of this proxy statement, we know of no matters that may be presented at the Annual Meeting other than those listed in the Notice of 2023 Annual Meeting of Stockholders.
+If you vote, including by returning a signed and dated proxy card if you are receiving a printed copy of our Proxy Materials, without specifying your voting selections, the persons named in your proxy will vote your shares "For" the election of each nominee to our Board for in Proposal 1 and "For" the ratification of the appointment of EY as our independent registered public accounting firm for the fiscal year ending December 31, 2024 for Proposal 2, as set forth above and in the Notice of 2024 Annual Meeting of Stockholders.
+If any other matter is presented, the persons named in the proxy will vote as recommended by our Board or, if our Board does not make a recommendation, using their best judgment.